 To celebrate, I thought I’d revamp a classic dish from my old Grand Szechuan days of freely eating gluten-laden Chinese food: sesame chicken and broccoli.

 Sesame chicken is one of the more egregiously unhealthy options on the Chinese menu.
 And it’s more addictive than crack.
 The combination of deep fried chicken coated with a sauce that is 75 percent sugar, basically gives your saliva glands a pleasure-induced panic attack.
 A.k.a. the chicken melts in your mouth.

 One health hack that I always do is make sure the ratio of vegetables to protein is always 1:1.
 When I used to order chicken and broccoli from my local greasy spoon Chinese spot, I’d always end up with half a leftover container full of just chicken.
 I hate it when vegetables are just an accent.
-Pus, there’s something about the way broccoli florets absorb sauce that’s just as intoxicating as munching on a piece of fried chicken.
+Plus, there’s something about the way broccoli florets absorb sauce that’s just as intoxicating as munching on a piece of fried chicken.
 So why not embrace it?

-Are there any other takeout delicacies you’d like to see a healthy and/or gluten-free version of on this site?
+And speaking of favorites…are there any other takeout delicacies you’d like to see a healthy and/or gluten-free version of on this site?
 Let me know in the comments!

 Healthy Sesame Chicken with Broccoli

 - 4 cups small broccoli florets and thinly sliced stems (about 3/4 pound)

 - 2 tablespoons cornstarch, arrowroot starch or tapioca starch